-- > Never leave an unchecked volunteer unsupervised or allow them to work in regulated activity - Obtain an enhanced DBS check with barred list information for all volunteers who are new to working in regulated activity - Carry out a risk assessment when deciding whether to seek an enhanced DBS check without barred list information for any volunteers not engaging in regulated activity.
+- Never leave an unchecked volunteer unsupervised or allow them to work in regulated activity - > Obtain an enhanced DBS check with barred list information for all volunteers who are new to working in regulated activity - > Carry out a risk assessment when deciding whether to seek an enhanced DBS check without barred list information for any volunteers not engaging in regulated activity.
 We will retain a record of this risk assessment

-Governors
+Governors and members

-All governors will have an enhanced DBS check without barred list information.
+All trustees, local governors and members will have an enhanced DBS check without barred list information.